viam-labs/facial-detection/README.md

 If the input image from get_detections() or get_detections_from_camera() verifies as a match of one of the images specified in the *face_labels* paths, the associated label will be returned.

+### verify_threshold

+*number(default:.8)*

+If disable_verify is false and face_labels are set, if the verification confidence does not match or exceed this threshold it will return as a normal detected "face".

 ### disable_detect

 *boolean(default:false)*